Sudarshankale/project2/README.md

 This project was created by local system by me

 # git push
-this is done thruough git push
+this is done thruough git push by sudarshan